NVIDIA Nvenc Obs Guide

 • Keyframe Interval: Set to 2.
 Streaming platforms may limit what you can select here, and most require a setting of 2.

-• Profile: Set to High.
+• H.264: Set to High.
 Profile determines a group of settings in the H.264 Codec.
 It doesn’t impact performance and gives access to a set of features that are key to streaming, so this should always be set to High.

 • Look-ahead: Checked.
 This allows the encoder to dynamically select the number of B-Frames, between 0 and the number of B-Frames you specify.
 B-frames are great because they increase image quality, but they consume a lot of your available bitrate, so they reduce quality on high motion content.
 Look-ahead enables the best of both worlds.
 This feature is CUDA accelerated; toggle this off if your GPU utilization is high to ensure a smooth stream.